SoftUni-Internal/interactive-content/EN/03-Built-In-Functions-And-Data-Aggregation/02-String-Functions.md

 [slide hideTitle]

-# Problem with Solution: Replace Titles
+# Problem with Solution: Replace Titles - TODO: Add Tests

 Create an SQL query to find books, which titles **start with the word "The" and replace the word with 3 asterisks.**